mattermost/docs/source/configure/configuration-settings.rst

 |all-plans| |self-hosted|

 This setting must be enabled to support `Collapsed Reply Threads <https://docs.mattermost.com/channels/organize-conversations.html>`__, and this setting may impact your database server performance.
-See the XXX-KBarticle for details.
+See the `administrator’s guide to enabling Collapsed Reply Threads <https://mattermost.zendesk.com/knowledge/articles/6880701948564/en-us?brand_id=327479>`__ knowledge base article for details.

 **True**: Threads a user starts, participates in, or is mentioned in are automatically followed.
 A new ``Threads`` table is added in the database that tracks threads and thread participants, and a ``ThreadMembership`` table tracks followed threads for each user and the read or unread state of each followed thread.
 Mattermost Cloud workspaces have this setting enabled.